Rosemary essential oil

 Tales from Nature

 Rosmarinus Officinalis, better known as Rosemary, is an evergreen shrub belonging to the Labiatae family.
-It is found almost all over the world, preferring mild climates.
-It was used in funeral rites in ancient Rome to purify the air and ward off spirits.
+Widespread throughout the Mediterranean basin, it prefers mild, sunny climates.
+Since ancient Rome, this plant was the protagonist of symbolic rituals to purify the air and refresh environments.